Structure-Preserving Learning Using Gaussian Processes and Variational Integrators

 \section{Background}

 We briefly revisit the relevant concepts of Gaussian process regression and describe a first-order variational integrator.
 A more thorough treatment of Gaussian processes and variational integrators can be found in \cite{rasmussen_gaussian_2006} and \cite{marsden_discrete_2001}, respectively.
-We conclude this section with a review of selected related literature.
+The section is concluded with a review of selected related literature.